How to Use Your Website as Your Best Marketing Tool

 So the next time you’re hiring a new sales rep, make sure your No. 1 rep — your website — is working to its maximum potential first.
 It can’t ask you for a raise.
 It most certainly won’t protest about the last bonus or commission.
 Also, it doesn’t need an expense account for wine-and-dine clients.
 It’s the kind of sales team member all companies need.

-Find out if your top sales rep is functioning flawlessly.
+Find out if your top sales rep is functioning flawlessly and learn more about how to use your website as a marketing tool.
 Let’s talk over a cup of coffee.